jonassode/Alpha-Frontiers-Hexarealm/README.md

 I love Alpha Frontiers!

-But I don't love FantasyHex tiles
+But I do not love FantasyHex tiles

 The solution Alpha Frontiers Hexarealm